This manual is for BookmarkFS, version 0.1.6.

 which means they have a ‘user.’ name prefix on Linux, and should be

-accessed with EXTATTR_NAMESPACE_USER
+accessed with EXTATTR_NAMESPACE_USER on FreeBSD.

-All attributes have a ‘bookmarkfs.’ name prefix.
+All attribute names have a ‘bookmarkfs.’ prefix.

 For example, to get the GUID of a bookmark file (Firefox backend):